zowe/zowe-cli/CONTRIBUTING.md

 Consider the following when you interact with pull requests:

 - Pull request reviewers should be assigned to a same-team member.
-- Pull requests should have at least 2 reviews before merging.
+- Pull requests should have at least 2 approving reviews before merging.
 - Anyone can comment on a pull request to request delay on merging or to get questions answered.

 ## Dependencies